kevin-weitgenant/owl-control/README.md

 ## ⚙️ Uploading

-Uploads are manual.
-You should open the tray icon and select "upload" in settings.
-That being said, this feature is a WIP and it may be better to instead zip up your files and upload elsewhere for persistent cloud storage.
-Note that you can always press show recordings to find all the files, as mentioned earlier.
+Uploads are manual only.
+Data is stored locally and only uploaded when you manually press the upload button in settings.
+You can access upload options by opening the tray icon and selecting "Settings" -> "Upload".
+Note that you can always press "show recordings" in OBS to find all the files.

 ## ⌨️ Default Hotkeys